-In South America it is referred to as "midwife's herb" since it is used to treat a variety of women's complaints during pregnancy and childbirth (easing childbirth).
+In South America it is referred to as "midwife's herb" since it is used to manage a variety of women's complaints during pregnancy and childbirth (easing childbirth).

-Also used as an herbal dietary supplement to prevent abortion; it prevents miscarriage; relieves heavy menstrual bleeding, and stops uterine hemorrhages (bleeding) after childbirth.
+Also used as an excellent herbal dietary supplement to halt abortion; it halts miscarriage; relieves heavy menstrual bleeding, and halts uterine hemorrhages (bleeding) after childbirth.

 Other uses include: works against premenstrual syndrome (PMS), excessive bleeding, and fibroid tumors; maintaining hormonal balance, increasing urine flow (diuretic) and to loosen phlegm (expectorant).